Mad4Viz/Lara_Winning_Templates/README.md

 ## Project Overview

-This repository evolved from a Notion content extraction project to a comprehensive LinkedIn content template system designed for Tableau Public integration.
+This repository evolved from a Notion content extraction project into a comprehensive LinkedIn content template system, designed for integration with Tableau Public.
 The project categorises 62 LinkedIn content templates into 8 strategic categories and provides multiple hosting solutions for maximum Tableau flexibility.

 ### Key Features
 - **62 LinkedIn Content Templates** organised into 8 categories